High Resolution Finite Volume Method for Kinetic Equations with Poisson Brackets: Introduction

-The highest level in the hierarchy is represented by two main families of particle numerical models providing a kinetic description \cite[see][]{Lifshitz1981} for plasmas in the electromagnetic fields.
-Both categories of numerical methods in fact solve the same mathematical PDE, describing the evolution of velocity distribution function (VDF).
-One approach currently becoming more and more popular is to solve VDF numerically from the kinetic PDE by applying directly the {\it finite difference scheme} to discretize the partial derivatives over coordinates and momenta, in the equation.
-A rather advanced numerical framework based on this approach is hybrid-Vlasov simulator "Vlasiator" described by \cite{Hoilijoki2019}.
-An alternative and more traditional approach is to integrate the same PDE along its characteristic lines in the phase space of coordinates, $q_l$, and $p_l$, in which lines are nothing but the (Hamiltonian) trajectories of charged particles in the electromagnetic field.
-The actual computational algorithm for the latter approach, for example, within the framework of particle-in-cell (PIC) scheme is to compute a huge ensemble of clusters (referred to as macro-particles) of particles, jointly moving in the electromagnetic fields, as described by \cite{Birdsall05}.
-From the mathematical standpoint, however, such schemes do not solve the motion of individual plasma particles, but they just sample the averaged value of the VDF function about some point of the phase space and then transport this value along the characteristic line, that is the macro-particle trajectory, similar to the way this is done for the Riemann invariant in the CFD.
+The top level in the model hierarchy is represented by two main families of numerical models providing a kinetic description \cite[see][]{Lifshitz1981} for plasmas in the presence of electromagnetic fields.
+Both categories of numerical methods in fact solve the same mathematical PDE, describing the evolution of the velocity distribution function (VDF).
+An approach currently becoming popular is to solve VDF numerically from the kinetic PDE by applying directly the {\it finite difference scheme} to discretize the derivatives over coordinates and momenta, in the equation.
+A rather advanced numerical framework based on this approach is the hybrid-Vlasov simulator, the ``Vlasiator'' described by \cite{Hoilijoki2019}.
+An alternative approach is to integrate the same set of PDEs along Hamiltonian trajectories of the charged particles in the phase space of coordinates, $q_l$, and momenta, $p_l$.
+The actual computational algorithm for the latter approach, for example, within the framework of particle-in-cell (PIC) scheme is to compute a huge ensemble of particles, jointly moving in the electromagnetic fields, as described by \cite{Birdsall05}.
+Examples of application of the particle approach to solve the Boltzmann equation for neutral species and dust particles with a variable electric charge in planetary and space environments are discussed by, \eg \cite{tenishev21}.
+From the mathematical standpoint, however, such schemes do not solve the motion of individual plasma particles, but they just sample the averaged value of the VDF function about some point of the phase space and then transport this value along the the particle Hamiltonian trajectory.
+Note, that the VDF advection along the Hamiltonian trajectory is similar to the Riemann invariant transport along the characteristics in CFD/MHD.